Lumity Review: A Comprehensive Overview

 From what we’ve seen on WebMD for supplement safety, taking the recommended amount of Lumity won’t put you in this danger level unless you are especially sensitive to certain ingredients.

-- 87 percent noticed improvement in hair, skin, and nails
+- 87% noticed improvement in hair, skin, and nails

-- 84 percent felt they were more generally positive
+- 84% felt they were more generally positive

-In regards to skin quality, the study participants noted significant improvements to the roughness, dryness, and dullness of their skin by an average of 18 to 40 percent.
+In regards to skin quality, the study participants noted significant improvements to the roughness, dryness, and dullness of their skin by an average of 18% to 40%.

 Though we reached out to the company to see their raw data from this study, we haven’t heard back from them at the time this article was published.
 If we do receive a copy, this article will be updated to reflect that change.

 On the company website, a 28-day day supply of Lumity costs $115.
 This includes one bottle each of the morning and evening formulas, for a total of 168 capsules.

 If you choose to subscribe to their auto-replenish plan, you’ll get a savings of 15 percent, for a cost of $97.75 per month.
 You’ll also receive free shipping, an automatic shipment every month, and eligibility for other special offers.